Well, today, I'd like to bring my somewhat up-to-date list of hardware and software that I use on my daily basis.

 - Signal (Definitely the best way to communicate nowadays)

 - Nextcloud (Content collaboration platform.
-Does somebody still use Google?)
+Does anybody still use Google?)

 - Cryptomator (Encrypt your files, save it anywhere)